wjholden/Advent-of-Code-2024/README.md

 I still think this method could have worked, but ${222 \choose 2}^4$ is a very large search space.
 I solved day 24 by rendering the logic gates with GraphViz, learning how an adder works, and spot-the-difference troubleshooting.
+* You can reference named regex capture groups with square brackets (see day 3).

 # References